 The Andaman ferry schedule (also called ferry timings) for 2026 runs 16 daily departures from Port Blair to Havelock across five operators, with additional services on the Havelock-Neil and Neil-Port Blair routes.
 Sailings start as early as 6:00 AM (Makruzz Pearl) and end by 4:00 PM (Makruzz return from Havelock).
-Updated for May 2026, this guide consolidates every Andaman ferry timing in one place — so you can stop juggling four operator websites and start planning your trip.
+Reviewed July 2026, this guide consolidates every Andaman ferry timing in one place — so you can stop juggling four operator websites and start planning your trip.

 We’ve helped 50,000+ travelers book through these routes.
 The schedule below is exactly what we use internally to track availability across Makruzz, Nautika, Green Ocean, ITT Majestic, and the government ferries.